-If you have a college student who has had his or her semester of in-class learning turned into a time of online learning, or maybe your adult child has an outstanding student loan, the CARES Act has several provisions that will help student loan borrowers:
+If you have a college student who has had his or her semester of in-class learning turned into a time of online learning, or maybe your adult child has an outstanding student loan, the CARES Act and President Biden’s executive order have several provisions that will help student loan borrowers:

-- For students with outstanding loans through Direct Loans and FFEL loans, a key provision is the ability to suspend payment until Sept.
-30, 2020.
+- For students with outstanding loans through Direct Loans and FFEL loans, President Biden has extended the suspension of payments until Sept.
+30, 2021.
 Moreover, interest will not accrue during this suspension.

 - For those students who are seeking student loan forgiveness through the Public Service Loan Forgiveness program, this suspension period will count toward the forgiveness.

 - For students in an income-driven repayment plan, the suspended payments are also considered qualifying payments that can be counted toward forgiveness.